 Integrations

 Connect vspam.org to your infrastructure using the DNSBL, REST API, or threat feeds.
 Configuration snippets are provided for the most common mail servers and security tools.
+If you are designing policy around feeds, start with our pages on domain reputation, IPv6 intelligence, and ASN reputation.

 Recommended: vspam-agent